Rabobank New Zealand: RaboDirect

 RaboDirect a division of Rabobank New Zealand specialising in online savings and investments.
 It runs under the slogan "Your specialist savings bank".
 RaboDirect offers online savings accounts and access to investment funds.

 Cash deposits through RaboDirect are used for lending to the New Zealand rural sector through Rabobank New Zealand.

 RaboDirect, originally known as RaboPlus, was launched in February 2006.
 The bank originally advertised to customers as "Your significant other bank".
 By August 2006, six months after its launch, it had gathered over $500 million in deposits.

 In July 2010 the bank was rebranded as RaboDirect to bring it in line with other countries where Rabodirect operated such services.

 Criticism

 In March 2013 a Taranaki dairy farming family were forced off their Ōkato farm after Rabobank refused to negotiate a deal to refinance their mortgage with another bank and repossessed the farm.
-The family were initially given 21 days to come up with a resolution but 2 weeks earlier than this forced off the farm after the farm threatened to damage farm assets.
+The family were initially given 21 days to come up with a resolution but 2 weeks earlier than this forced off the farm after threatening to damage farm assets.
 The repossession resulted in bobby calves that were owned by the son of the family being killed by the receivers as well as some stock slaughtered.
 A journalist, Melanie Reid, from the TV3 show 3rd Degree was assaulted along with the cameraman when questioning the receivers on the receivership.
 There were also disputes over part of the farm being gifted to the family by local Maori on the condition the farm stay with the family.
 The farm was sold in May 2013.